 A content calendar, or in this case, a blog content calendar, is a tool that helps you keep track of what you need to do to run your blog.
 Your calendar should lay out the days you plan to post on social media, what content you’ll share, and any other task information that will help you stay on track.

 You can add links to content you need to read, block out time for research, and insert anything else you think is necessary to have a fully functioning blog.
 Your blogging calendar not only creates a record of what you need to do and what you have done for your blog, but it also helps keep everyone involved in your content marketing efforts informed.
 While not every calendar will look exactly the same, starting with an editorial calendar template can help you organize your process and save time — and follow a blog best practice for SMBs, enterprises, and startups.

-This editorial calendar is based purely on a Google Docs spreadsheet, allowing anyone with a Google account to use it and share it with others.
-All you need to do is follow the link and make a copy to get started!
+Our editorial calendar is based purely on a Google Docs spreadsheet, allowing anyone with a Google account to use it and share it with others.

 I know what some of you pros are thinking.
 “Hm.
 Another Google Doc?”
 But hear me out.

-The difference between this editorial blogging calendar and all the others out there is that everything is dynamically generated and displayed to give you everything you need in an easy and convenient way.
-Who doesn’t like easy and convenient?
+The difference between this blog editorial calendar and all the others out there is that everything is dynamically generated and displayed to give you everything you need in an easy and convenient way.
+Who doesn’t like ease and convenience?
 Those principles are the basis of our free website calendar template.